PaddlePaddle/Paddle/doc/design/tensor_array.md

 So there should be an array-like container, which can store the segments of a tensor or LoD tensor.

-**This container could store an array of tensors and provides several methods to split a tensor or a LoD tensor** .
+**This container can store an array of tensors and provides several methods to split a tensor or a LoD tensor** .
 This is where the notion of `TensorArray` comes from.

 ## Introduce TensorArray to uniform all the three RNNs